SGBC/course/docs/nbis_annotation/practical_session/practical2_sub_makerCompareAnnot.md

 ## Evaluating annotation quality

+Evaluating an annotation can be done in different ways:

+ * looking at the number of genes
-Evaluating an annotation can be done in three ways - running busco but with the proteins obtained from the annotation, in comparison with another annotation or in reference to the evidence alignments.
-The former isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.
-On the other hand, a comparison with evidence alignments is what Maker uses internally to select gene models.
+It isn't so much a quality check as a measure of congruency - i.e. the resulting numbers don't tell you which of the two gene builds is more correct.

+ * comparison with another annotation
+ It doesnät help neither to see the quality of your annotaiton but could help to understand the major differences between several annotation.

+ * running busco on proteins obtained from the annotation.
+ It provides a nice feeling about the quality of the annotaiton but is biasied by the fact it focus only on well conserved genes between sepeceis during evolution.
+So, what about species specific genes ?

+ * in reference to the evidence alignments (AED score).
+ It is what Maker uses internally to select gene models.
 After synthesizing and annotating loci, the resulting model will be ranked against the filtered evidence alignments.
 The more congruent these two points of information are, the lower the 'annotation edit distance' (AED) will be.
 The AED score can be used to e.g. check an annotation for problematic models that may then be subjected to manual curation.

 ### BUSCO